Analies Ross-Dyjak | Policy Analyst

 Surprisingly enough, LA has lead concentrations above what health organizations consider to be safe.
 Lead enters LA tap water through lead service pipes and lead-containing plumbing.
 10% of LA water quality samples analyzed for lead in 2017 were over 6.3 parts per billion.
 Corrosion control mechanisms put in place by municipalities can fail (like what recently happened in Flint, Michigan), causing lead to leach into drinking water.
 While currently in compliance with very loose federal regulations, EPA and CDC and the American Academy Of Pediatrics acknowledge that there is no safe level of lead for children.
 Additionally, the city of Los Angeles only tested 103 taps.
 In a city of over 4 million people, 103 samples is not an accurate representation of the total population.

 What Do I Do About Lead Contamination In Los Angeles Drinking Water?

 When building filters for Los Angeles residents, we take into account the aging infrastructure in multi-unit buildings.
 If you don't want to purchase a filter rated for lead removal, federal officials recommend allowing your faucet to run for 2 minutes before drinking or cooking.

 Disinfection Byproducts (DBPs) In Los Angeles Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
-Although these chemicals are not currently regulated very well, the EPA website discloses that exposure to high levels of disinfection byproducts are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
+Although LA is within poorly regulated federal guidelines, EPA states that exposure to high levels of disinfection byproducts can cause an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.